Music (MUS)

 Typically Offered: Fall, Spring.

 Course Description: Investigation of a research problem, project, or topic on an individual conference basis.
 May be repeated for credit.
-Prerequisite(s): Completion of the major-minor declaration in music, minimum 2.5 GPA in the major field, and departmental approval.
+Prerequisite(s): Minimum 2.5 GPA in the major field, and departmental approval.

 MUS 451 Audio Recording and AnalysisII Credits: 3